PF

 Instructions

-2. 2Heat the olive oil in a large skillet or braiser over medium-high heat.
-Once the oil is glistening, working in batches, add the chicken skin sides down.
-Cook until the skin is golden brown and crisp, about 5 minutes.
-Flip and continue cooking until just browned, about 3 minutes more.
-Transfer to a plate and continue with the remaining chicken.
+2. 2Heat the olive oil in a large skillet or braiser over medium-high heat until shimmering.
+Working in batches to avoid crowding, place the chicken skin-side down and cook for 5 minutes until the skin is golden brown and crisp.
+Flip and cook for 3 minutes more until the other side is browned.
+Transfer to a plate and repeat with remaining chicken.

-3. 3Once the chicken is done, reduce the heat to medium.
-Add the shallot and cook, stirring often, until just tender, about 4 minutes.
-Add 1 cup of the chicken stock and the mustard.
-Bring to a simmer, scraping up any brown bits as you stir, until the sauce is reduced and thick enough to coat the back of a wooden spoon, about 5 minutes.
+3. 3Reduce heat to medium.
+Add the diced shallot to the skillet and cook, stirring often, for 4 minutes until softened.
+Pour in the chicken broth and add the Dijon mustard, scraping up any browned bits from the bottom.
+Simmer for 5 minutes until the sauce thickens enough to coat the back of a spoon.

-4. 4Remove the skillet from the heat and slowly whisk in the cold butter.
-Once the butter is melted, stir in the lemon juice, tarragon, and capers.
-Add the kale and beans and toss until coated and the kale is wilted.
-Return the chicken to the pan, nestling it in.
+4. 4Remove the skillet from heat.
+Slowly whisk in the cold butter until fully melted, then stir in the fresh lemon juice, fresh tarragon, and capers.
+Add the kale and cannellini beans, tossing until coated and the kale begins to wilt.

-5. 5Pour the broth over the chicken, cover, and bring to a simmer over low heat.
-Cook until the internal temperature of the chicken reaches 165°F on a meat thermometer, about 35 minutes.
+5. 5Nestle the browned chicken back into the skillet among the kale and beans.
+Cover and bring to a simmer over low heat.
+Cook for 35 minutes, or until the chicken reaches an internal temperature of 165°F on a meat thermometer.

 Nutrition — Per Serving